-The Practical Nursing program prepares the student to become a valuable member of a healthcare team, working under the supervision of a physician or a registered nurse.
-Upon completion of the program, graduates will be able to:
+The Practical Nursing program prepares the student to become a valuable member of a healthcare team, working under the supervision of an advanced practice registered nurse, registered nurse, licensed physician, licensed dentist, or other practitioner.

+Upon successful completion of the program, graduates will be able to:

-Function in the delivery of care to clients and families.
-Communicate effectively with clients, families, and members of the healthcare team.
-Use critical thinking to safely perform requisite cognitive, psychomotor and effective nursing skills.
+- Function in the delivery of care to clients and families. - Communicate effectively with clients, families, and members of the healthcare team. - Use critical thinking to safely perform requisite cognitive, psychomotor and effective nursing skills.